 Who Can Contribute?

 IRA: To start an IRA, you simply need to have earned income.
-That generally means having a job or some sort of income that you report to the IRS.
+That generally means having a job or some sort of taxable wages that you report to the IRS.

-401k: To participate in a 401k, it has to be offered through your employer.
+401k: To participate in a 401k plan, it has to be offered through your employer.
+Speak with your human resources department to see if this sort of program is sponsored.

 Which One Was Created First?

-The 401k was not created until 1978.
-Throughout the 1980’s and 90’s as pension plans started to become phased out, the 401k plan gained tremendous popularity.
+The 401k was created in 1978.
+Throughout the 1980’s and 90’s as costly pension plans started to be phased out by employeres, the 401k plan gained tremendous popularity as a worthy substitute.

 The Traditional IRA was first introduced with the Tax Reform Act (TRA) of 1986.
 It’s counterpart the Roth IRA (named for Senator William V. Roth, Jr.) was introduced as part of the Taxpayer Relief Act of 1997.